-I am a Houston native who has been teaching in the Greater Houston area for over seven years.
-I am passionate about teaching my students and helping them thrive at competitions.
-This shows at the academic level, with most of my students winning district, region, and even area and state-level auditions.
-One of the things I love about teaching is how my students help me to grow as a teacher.
-They present new and fun challenges for me as a musician and person.
-I am proficient in both classical and jazz styles.
-I have had the honor to record with legendary jazz trombonist Bill Watrous and play with other great jazz artists such as Danilo Perez, Ben Street, Adam Cruz, John Fedchock, Ed Soph, and many others.
-Outside of teaching, I enjoy playing local gigs with my jazz trio, constantly pushing the limits of my musical abilities.
+As a Houston native, I've taught in Greater Houston for over seven years.
+I am passionate about teaching and helping my students excel in competitions, resulting in numerous district, region, area, and state-level audition wins.
+One of the things I adore about teaching is the new and fun challenges that my students bring to the table.
+They have undoubtedly helped me grow as a musician and a person.
+I specialize in classical and jazz styles and am honored to have recorded with legendary jazz trombonist Bill Watrous and performed with other great jazz artists, including Danilo Perez, Ben Street, Adam Cruz, John Fedchock, Ed Soph, and many more.
+When I'm not teaching, you'll find me playing local gigs with my jazz trio, constantly pushing the limits of my musical abilities.